-The current BVA President (Daniella Dos Santos), Senior Vice President (Simon Doherty) and Junior Vice President (James Russell) all serve as members of the BVA Board.
+The current BVA President (Justine Shotton), Senior Vice President (James Russell), and Junior Vice President (Malcolm Morley) all serve as members of the BVA Board.

 Judith is a chartered accountant and spent 15 years as Finance Director for Vaillant, a multinational heating technology group.
 Prior to this she had roles in various companies ranging from a small sports management group to a newly established subsidiary of Granada PLC.
 Judith also has experience in IT, HR, contracts, and facilities management.
 She currently runs a small business advice practice and is a non-executive director of a housing association.

 Kerstin has been working at director and senior leadership level for the past 14 years, most recently for Blue Cross as Director of Service Delivery.
 A ‘big picture’ person, with a track record of successful delivery, she has strong strategic planning and development skills and demonstrable ability in creating, articulating, and achieving delivery against organisational vision.

 Adi's business training and experience have given him a broad, deep, and very practical understanding of the challenges of running a large organisation, managing the conflicting demands of diverse stakeholders, and delivering value.
 Adi's been a sole trader, a small business owner and, more recently, senior partner in one of the UK’s largest veterinary businesses.
 His particular interests are in strategic planning, business development, marketing, and engagement.